-During massage sessions the therapists have a green light to touch you without any reservation.
-Thai Massage is an excellent outlet for a culture which shuns hugging and touching.
+During massage sessions, the therapists have a green light to touch you without any reservation.
+Thai Massage is an excellent outlet for a culture that shuns hugging and touching.
 It’s the one opportunity where those cultural taboos are temporarily suspended.

 Massage in Thailand is more open and easy-going

-The Thai therapists don’t have such strict rules like their western colleagues regarding draping, privacy, or professional behavior.
+Thai therapists don’t have such strict rules as their Western colleagues regarding draping, privacy, or professional behavior.